5.05a Corrective Action - Regulation

 The City of Boise’s corrective action procedures are designed to provide City departments a standardized process to communicate expectations and prevent a recurrence of undesirable employee behavior.
 Outlined below are the progressive steps of the City’s discipline procedure.
 The City of Boise reserves the right to combine or skip steps depending on the facts of each situation and the nature of the offense.
 Some of the factors that will be considered are whether the offense is repeated despite coaching, counseling or training; the employee's work record; and the impact the conduct and/or performance has on the work group or organization.

 This regulation applies to full and part-time regular employees who have satisfactorily completed their probationary period of employment.
 The regulation does not apply to probationary employees, temporary employees, elected officials, at-will employees, members of boards and commissions appointed by the Mayor and/or Council, or any independent contractors.
-All bargaining unit employees and all Boise Police Department employees shall refer to their department’s internal rules regarding discipline.
+All bargaining unit employees shall refer to their department’s internal rules regarding discipline.

 Bargaining unit employees may elect to utilize the appeal portion of this regulation, or may elect to utilize a grievance procedure contained in their collective bargaining contract, but not both.
+For example, if a bargaining unit employee's grievance is denied they cannot then utilize the appeal process in this regulation.
 If an employee chooses to utilize this appeal procedure, all applicable time periods shall be met or the ability to use this procedure shall be waived.

 II.
 DISCIPLINE